learnix-os/LearnixOS-Book/src/ch02-02-entering-protected-mode.md

 ---

-After we read from disk, it wil enable us to write much more code, because we are not limited to 512 bytes.
+After we read from disk, it will enable us to write much more code, because we are not limited to 512 bytes.
 But just before we do that, we don't want to limit ourselves only to 16bit instructions.
 For that we need to enter [`protected mode`](https://en.wikipedia.org/wiki/Protected_mode) which will allow us to unlock some cpu features such as 32bit instructions.